How to Increase Your Productivity By Doing Less

 Practicing minimalism means keeping things simple.
 A great way to implement that in your work is to manage how and where you store your information, notes, ideas, and anything else you want to keep track of.

-And while there’s nothing wrong with jotting down notes or testing a new app, make sure all your important ideas have one common home, so you don’t lose track.
+Make sure all your important ideas have one common home, so you don’t lose track.
+And you can always go back there to find them later.

-Remember, each of these approaches is supposed to help you stay focused.
+Remember, each of these approaches is supposed to help you stay focused at work.
 By using all of them at once, you’re back to square one with a difficult-to-manage mess of notes, sketches, outlines, photos, and other information all over the place.

 Looking for a good place to plan your work and keep all your ideas?
 Here are some suggestions: